At age 18, Savanna Henvey joined the team at Balhousie Stormont Lodge as a Carer. Fast forward five years and she’s helping manage the home.

 Then, in late 2019, Savanna had a baby boy.
 Nine months later, she was back and, not long after returning, the home advertised for a Deputy Manager.
 Savanna was instantly excited by the opportunity but nervous too.
 “I kept thinking about my age.
 I’m 23 – am I too young?
 It felt like such a great opportunity, so I just went for it and thought ‘what happens, happens’.”

 “It’s been a huge learning experience for me I just got on with it and I’ve loved every minute since.
 I love how supportive the company is.
 I’ve had a ton of opportunities since joining Balhousie that I’m extremely grateful for.
 It is like an extended family.
-It’s easy to forget we have all these sister homes but, particularly since becoming the Acting Manager, I can just pick up the phone and call another home manager if I need advice.
+It’s easy to forget we have all these sister homes but, particularly when I was Acting Manager, I could just pick up the phone and call another home manager if I need advice.
 They have all been so supportive of me.”

 While building her experience, Savanna has constantly seized opportunities to learn.
 Since joining Balhousie, she has completed her SVQ2 in Health and Social Care and is currently completing her SVQ3.
 She is a Dementia Ambassador, First Aid Officer and resident foot care expert.
 Savanna has also completed nutrition training, pressure relief training and is already aiming to begin her SVQ4 in Leadership and Management.